Cozy by Casper

 A Case Study

-Casper, a US e-commerce store sells mattress, pillows, sheets, bed frames, and box springs.
+Casper, a US e-commerce store sells mattresses, pillows, sheets, bed frames, and box springs.
 Their Mission Statement: At Casper, we believe that better sleep leads to a fuller, more adventurous life.
 We're devoted to improving the 26 years we each spend in bed and to brightening the days in between.

 We spend 26 years of our lives sleeping.
 What is sleep doing for me?
 What factors impact my sleep?
 What can I learn from my sleep?
 Everyone needs to sleep, so why not get information while the user is sleeping, so that they can be a more informed, productive person?
 How can we motivate users to prioritize sleep and help them develop better habits in order to impact their overall wellness and productivity?